-48 years since Jimi Hendrix passed he remains to many the greatest Rock Guitarist ever.
+48 years ago this week Jimi Hendrix passed.
+Till today he remains to many the greatest Rock Guitarist ever.

-It's hard to believe on September 18th, 1970 it will be 48 years that Jimi Hendrix an electric rock guitar idol died in London at age 27 of a drug overdose.
+It's hard to believe yesterday (September 18th) it was 48 years ago that Jimi Hendrix an electric guitar Rock idol died in London at age 27 of a drug overdose.
 There are some till today that believe he was murdered.
 There are books written to support this claim.
 I am yet to read one.

 Hendrix, a native of Seattle, was a God-gifted guitarist who had 4-years of success primarily with the "Jimi Hendrix Experience" upon arriving in London at the prompting of his then manager Chas Chandler formerly of the band the Animals.
 The band produced three albums.
 The Jimi Hendrix Experience was inducted into the Rock and Roll Hall of fame in 1992.

 His songs are as electrifying as his performances legendary, especially his performance of the Star Spangled Banner at Woodstock which was a huge music festival in upstate New York on a farm.
 Hendrix was the headliner.
 His use and control of feedback was a technique he perfected.